OpenDSA/OpenDSA/RST/en/java4python/definingclasses.rst

     }

-In this example notice that we create a static member variable by using the ``static`` modifier on the variable declaration.
+In this example notice that we create a static variable by using the ``static`` modifier on the variable declaration.
 Once a variable has been declared ``static`` in Java it can be accessed from inside the class without prefixing the name of the class as we had to do in Python.